More

 Uses include keeping employees from visiting spammy websites or educational institutions trying to protect students from adult content.

-Why is Web Content Filtering Important?
+Why is Content Filtering Important?

-Hacking, phishing, malware, and viruses are some of the biggest business threats.
-Web content filtering can prevent social engineering and fraud, especially phishing attacks.
+Hacking, phishing, malware, and viruses are some of the biggest business threats. content filtering can prevent social engineering and fraud, especially phishing attacks.

 Phishing websites are created by malicious users to impersonate legitimate companies in order to obtain sensitive data such as login credentials, personal information, accounting details, and legal documents.